-Conservation Dinner postponed to 2021
+Conservation Dinner goes online in 2021

-This is the first time in the event’s three-decade history that it has been postponed to the next year.
 The Conservation Dinner is a partnership of Exeter Lions Club, Ausable Bayfield Conservation Foundation, and other community partners.
 It has raised more than $1.2 million for projects in local communities over 30 years.